 In some instances, when the change in your artist name is minimal (i.e. a casing change, removing one letter, etc.) we may be able to edit your existing releases and update your live products.
 However, if the change to your artist name is significant, you will need to re-upload all affected releases from scratch and new product codes will be assigned.

 If you’d like to move forward with changing your artist name, please get in touch with us via the Contact Us page on your Portal with the UPCs of the releases that will be affected.
 We’ll be able to review your request and advise on the best next steps.

 Unfortunately, we cannot guarantee the name will update across all services.
 If you're comfortable with this you should go ahead and upload new products with new names, but keep in mind that you will lose any statistics (streams, monthly listeners and followers) associated.

 It's also important to be mindful of your 'brand'.
 If you're changing your artist name on your releases, you'll also need to make this change on your website, social media handles, etc. to keep a strong and cohesive artist brand that is clear to your audiences.

-- Merging artist pages on Spotify, or any other service, isn’t something we can do as part of the standard AWAL agreement.
+Merging artist pages on Spotify, or any other service, isn’t something we can do as part of the standard AWAL agreement.
 After an artist name change, you’ll most likely be starting from scratch with a new artist page which means your followers, monthly listeners, and other page statistics will start from 0.